Automattic/jetpack/projects/plugins/jetpack/readme.txt

 4. Promote your newest posts, pages, and products across your social media channels.

 == Changelog ==
-### 11.0-beta - 2022-05-31
+### 11.0 - 2022-06-07
 #### Enhancements
 - Custom CSS: add support for CSS properties: accent-color, aspect-ratio, gap, text-underline-offset.
-- Custom CSS: ensure the Additional CSS sub-menu link displays correctly.
 - Email subscriptions: update the default body of the "Confirmation request" email.
 - Google Fonts: add additional fonts to the list of available fonts.
 - Latest Instagram Posts Block: improve performance of the block by adding lazy load for the images.
+- Publicize: load publicize only when the publicize module is active.
-- Payments Blocks: refactors the donation block by unifying Stripe Nudge component.
+- Payment Block: refactors the donation block by unifying Stripe Nudge component.
-- Payments Blocks: reset form data to default values after creating a subscription.
+- Payment Block: reset form data to default values after creating a subscription.
-- Payments Blocks: refactor the product memberships store to reduce complexity and improve speed.
+- Payments Block: refactor the product memberships store to reduce complexity and improve speed.
 - Sharing: update the email sharing button to use mailto links instead of server submissions.
 - VideoPress: add support for automatic seekbar color.
 - VideoPress: improve Extensibility of Privacy Setting filter by adding the embedded post id.